jones58/personal-knowledge-wiki/src/content/docs/reference/Interviewing/Frontend Coding Interview.md

 title: Frontend Coding Interview
 ---

+- Improve your overall coding skill, it's all about problem solving and how you break a problem down.
+- Don't use AI to write your code, maybe as a teacher, but not just to spit out everything.
+- Work on debugging without AI, using console.log() and tests.
+- Code more!
+- Unusual to use Typescript in junior dev interview, can focus on js.
+You can also look at how to manipulate HTML using JS.
+- In the Testing IDE, you should use tests to help you code step by step, as well as the instructions.
+Focus on meeting one test at a time.

 You can find some sites that I use to prepare for technical interviews below.

 [Testdome](https://www.testdome.com/library?page=1&skillArea=31) - This site is used by hiring teams and has plenty of practice questions.
 Focussed on running tests and solving issues.
 This is a great place to start for all kinds of technical tests - whether frontend or backednd.